 Sales Process Improvement Facilitated Enquiry is a structured method for evaluating organisational effectiveness against established best practice.

-It examines sales process steps, governance, measurement, and maintenance from the set of eight functional perspectives illustrated above.
+It examines sales process steps, governance, measurement, and maintenance from the set of eight functional perspectives illustrated.

-Compare current practice with commonly established ‘best practice’ to recognise improvement opportunities.
+Comparing current practice with commonly established ‘best practice’ reveals improvement opportunities.

-It leads to the preparation of detailed change management plans to improve the sales process steps, governance, measurement, and maintenance for selected opportunities.
+It leads to the preparation of detailed change management plans that improve the sales process steps, governance, measurement, and maintenance for selected perspectives.

 Cut the cost of selling, improve business predictability, and increase sales performance through a process of managed change.